Readify/madskillz/README.md

 - I am proficient at delivering software projects using agile practices.
 - I can confidently and charismatically pitch ideas and influence my team and my customer's decisions.
 - My influence is starting to reach beyond my team, extending to other teams both inside and outside of Readify.
+- People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.

 #### I am a proponent of the journey.
 - I invest in sustainable delivery understanding how to strike the balance between velocity and quality.
 - I am typically the first one to take responsibility for reducing waste in our process.
+- I am able to start building out a backlog with a customer and the support of my LC and PC

 #### I am investing back into Readify.
 - I am actively involved in the retrospective process and am comfortable challenging and coaching my team.